GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 :::

 :::{dropdown} How was DEA Waterbodies produced?
-The code used to produce DEA Waterbodies polygons has been uploaded to a [GitHub repository](https://github.com/GeoscienceAustralia/dea-waterbodies).
-The code that is used to generate DEA Waterbodies time series is also available on [GitHub](https://github.com/GeoscienceAustralia/dea-conflux).
+The code used to produce DEA Waterbodies polygons is available [here](https://github.com/GeoscienceAustralia/dea-waterbodies).
+DEA Waterbodies time series generation code is also available on [GitHub](https://github.com/GeoscienceAustralia/dea-conflux).
 There is a [peer-reviewed journal article](https://doi.org/10.3390/rs13081437) that explains in detail the methods used to produce DEA Waterbodies.
 :::

 :::{dropdown} How do I cite DEA Waterbodies?